Printable header image

 What services are available?

 We treat just about everything from fractures to rashes.
-Doctors Care also treats lacerations, injuries, infections, flu, pneumonia and many other health concerns as well as perform pre-employment physicals and drug screens.
-Click here to access all of our services, including employer services.
+Doctors Care also treats lacerations, injuries, infections, flu, pneumonia and many other health concerns.
+And we perform pre-employment physicals and drug screens.
+We offer many services for patients and employers that are not available in many private practices.
+These include X-rays, blood counts, pregnancy tests, rapid strep tests and drug screening.

 Do I need an appointment?